-Item Case No. A1-045951, Darlene Rosenberg vs. The City of North Las Vegas (04/25/12). #707C
+Item Case No. A1-045951, Darlene Rosenberg vs. The City of North Las Vegas (04/25/12).

-The Board, having noted that no party filed Points and Authorities (see Item #707B), the Board ordered that the proceeding be dismissed under the limited deferral doctrine.

-Item Case No. A1-045957, Antonio Balasquide, vs. Las Valley Water District (11/19/09). #708 because the allegations consist solely of claims of discrimination, and do not involve any collective bargaining issues, and should be heard by the Nevada Equal Rights Commission (NERC).
+#707C The Board, having noted that no party filed Points and Authorities (see Item #707B ), the Board ordered that the proceeding be dismissed under the limited deferral doctrine.
+Item #708 Case No. A1-045957, Antonio Balasquide, vs. Las Valley Water District (11/19/09).
+The Complainant alleges that the District discriminated against him because of his race, national origin, and because of "personal reasons."
+The Respondent filed a motion to dismiss because the allegations consist solely of claims of discrimination, and do not involve any collective bargaining issues, and should be heard by the Nevada Equal Rights Commission (NERC).
 The Board Denied the Motion, and ordered the parties to submit their pre-hearing statements.

-The Complainant alleges that the District discriminated against him because of his race, national origin, and because of "personal reasons."
-The Respondent filed a motion to dismiss

-Item Case No. A1-045957, Antonio Balasquide, vs. Las Valley Water District (02/02/10). #708A
+Item #708A Case No. A1-045957, Antonio Balasquide, vs. Las Valley Water District (02/02/10).
 The Board dismissed this matter after the parties arrived at a settlement and entered into a stipulation to dismiss.

-Item Case No. A1-045960, Police Officers Association of the Clark County School District vs. Clark County School District (11/10/09).
+Item #709 Case No. A1-045960, Police Officers Association of the Clark County School District vs. Clark County School District (11/10/09).
 The Complainant filed a complaint alleging unfair labor practices were committed by the District with respect to three association members.
 The District filed a motion to dismiss based on the Limited Deferral Doctrine and NAC 288.375.
 The Board Denied the motion to Dismiss, and tabled this matter pending progress reports from the parties regarding the progress and status of the arbitrations.

-Ltem Case No. A1-045961, North Las Vegas Police Officers Association and Officer Gianni vs. The City of North Las Vegas, North Las Vegas Police Department (11/04/09).
+Item #710 Case No. A1-045961, North Las Vegas Police Officers Association and Officer Gianni vs. The City of North Las Vegas, North Las Vegas Police Department (11/04/09).
 After filing a complaint against the City and the Police Department, the Complainant filed a notice of Voluntary dismissal without prejudice.
 The Board ordered the matter dismissed without prejudice.

-Item Case No. A1-045962, Heath Barnes vs. Clark County and Service Employees International Union, Local 1107 (11/10/09).
+Item #711 Case No. A1-045962, Heath Barnes vs. Clark County and Service Employees International Union, Local 1107 (11/10/09).
 Barnes filed complaints against both the Union and the County.
 The County file a motion to dismiss based on the six (6) month statute of limitations.
 The Union did not join in on the motion.
 The Board Granted the Motion to dismiss by the County only.

-Item Case No. A1-045962, Heath Barnes vs. Clark County and Service Employees #711A International Union, Local 1107 (03/18/10).
+Item #711A Case No. A1-045962, Heath Barnes vs. Clark County and Service Employees International Union, Local 1107 (03/18/10).
 The Board denied Respondent's motion for summary judgement because Complainant presented a sufficient question of fact.

-Item Case No. A1-045954, Education Support Employees Association vs. Clark County School District (11/18/09).
+Item Case No. A1-045954, Education Support Employees Association vs. Clark County

+#712 School District (11/18/09).